Rufus For Real

 Storage & Reheating

-• Store them in an airtight container and refrigerate for up to 1 day.
-The shrimp may toughen slightly, and the potatoes lose their crisp, but the flavor will still be good.
+• Refrigerate: Store leftovers in an airtight container for up to 1 day.
+The texture will soften, but the flavor is still good.

-• Reheat gently in a skillet over low heat or in a 300°F oven just until warmed through.
-Avoid the microwave — it makes the shrimp rubbery.
+• Reheat gently: Warm in a skillet over low heat or in a 300°F oven just until heated through.
+Avoid the microwave—it can make the shrimp rubbery.

 Is this shrimp boil recipe gluten-free and dairy-free?

-Yes!
-This sheet pan shrimp boil is naturally 100% gluten-free, just be sure to double-check your sausage brand to confirm.
-To make it dairy-free, simply swap the butter for avocado oil or olive oil — the flavor stays fantastic.
+Yes—this recipe is naturally gluten-free.
+Just double-check your sausage to be sure.
+To make it dairy-free, simply swap the butter for avocado oil or olive oil.

 What kind of shrimp works best?